jodersky/akka-serial/documentation/building.md

 Run `sbt flow/packageBin` in the base directory.
 This simply compiles any scala and java sources as with any standard sbt project and produces a jar ready for being used.

 ## Compiling and linking native sources
 The back-end is managed by GNU Autotools and all releveant files are contained in 'flow-native'.
-Run `./configure && make` to compile the back-end.
+The first time, run `./bootstrap`, then `./configure && make` to compile the back-end.
 After completing this step, native libraries for the different platforms are available to be copied and included in end-user applications or installed on the system.
 To copy the binaries to a local directory, run ```DESTDIR=`pwd`/<directory> make install```.
 To install them system-wide, simply run `make install` as an administrator.

 ## Creating a fat jar
 The native binaries produced in the previous step may be bundled in a "fat" jar so that they can be included in sbt projects through its regular dependency mechanisms.
 In this process, sbt basically acts as a wrapper script around autotools, calling the native build process and packaging generated binaries.
 Running `sbt flow-native/packageBin` in the base directory produces the fat jar in 'flow-native/target'.